b2renger/PdDroidPublisher/_posts/2015-10-26-How_to_jam_on_Android.md

 You won't need to modify anything there and you just have to click "create".
 FIY **21929** is the port you will receive information from, so be sure to tell your master if you change it.

 If you want to run a second app on the same device, though it is officialy not supported and not tested, you can't use a port twice so you'll need to change this value to something else (again be sure to inform your master).
+More about it in the local jam mode [here](#local_jam).

 Congrats ! you are now a slave, if a master gives you orders you will now execute them !
 In our context the master will just drive your clock, and you'll be able to choose the subdivision of the main beat you are using to build your patterns.